gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 ```

 Each step in the pipeline implements the `fit`, `transform`, and `fit_transform`
 methods.
-Scikit-learn takes care of calling each and shepherding the data
+Scikit-learn takes care of shepherding the data through the various
-through the various transforms, and finally to the estimator at the end.
+transforms, and finally to the estimator at the end.
+Pipelines have many
+benefits but the main one for our purpose today is that it packages our entire
+task into a single python object.
+Later on, our `predict` step will be a single
+function call, which makes scaling out to the entire dataset extremely
+convenient.

 If you want more information on `Pipeline`s, check out the [scikit-learn
 docs][pipelines-docs], [this blog][pipelines-blog] post, and my talk from
 [PyData Chicago 2016][pipelines-pandas].
 We'll be implementing some custom ones,
 which is *not* the point of this post.
 Don't get lost in the weeds here, I only
 include this section for completeness.

+## Our Pipeline

+This isn't a perfectly clean dataset, which is nice because it gives us a chance
+to demonstrate some pandas' pre-processing prowess, before we hand the data
+of to scikit-learn to fit the model.

 ```python
 from sklearn.pipeline import make_pipeline